 MsgBox "Found Worksheet: " & wSheet.Name

 If, you want to exit a 'For' Loop early, you can use the Exit For statement.
 This statement causes VBA to jump out of the loop and continue with the next line of code outside of the loop.
-For example, you may be searching for a particular value in an array.
-You could do this by looping through each entry of the array, but when you find the value you are looking for, you no longer wish to continue searching, so you exit the loop early.
+For example, when searching for a particular value in an array, you could use a loop to check each entry of the array.
+However, once you have found the value you are looking for, there is no need to continue searching, so you exit the loop early.

 The Exit For statement is illustrated in the following example, which loops through 100 array entries, comparing each to the value 'dVal'.
 The loop is exited early if dVal is found in the array: